Quick Examples

 # Output:

 column.
-Let’s extend this to compute different aggregations on different columns.
+Now, let’s expand this process to calculate various aggregations on different columns

-Note that applying multiple aggregations to a single column in pandas DataFrame will result in a MultiIndex.
+When multiple aggregations are applied to a single column in a Pandas DataFrame, the resulting columns will indeed contain a MultiIndex.

 # Groupby multiple columns & multiple aggregations